Recurring Saturday Night Live characters and sketches introduced 1984–85: Buddy Young, Jr.

 Buddy Young, Jr. was a Las Vegas lounge comedian played by Billy Crystal.
 This is a rare example of a little-known character spinning off into a feature film.
 Although Buddy Young, Jr. appeared only four times on SNL, he was the principal character in the 1992 film, Mr. Saturday Night.
 Debuted October 20, 1984.

 Fernando's Hideaway

-Billy Crystal played a parody of Fernando Lamas as the character Fernando, who would interview various celebrities, often confusing them with someone else (e.g. confusing actor Johnny Yune for football player Johnny Unitas).
+Another Billy Crystal sketch that turned into a song and the most popular character of all Crystal's career.
+The series is a parody of Fernando Lamas, in this one Fernando, who would interview various celebrities, often confusing them with someone else (e.g. confusing actor Johnny Yune for football player Johnny Unitas).
 During each interview he would say, "You look mahvelous", and frequently the sketch would end with, "It's better to look good than to feel good."
 Debuted November 3, 1984.

+Prior to the debut of Fernando's Hideaway, the character of "Fernando" appeared on SNL on March 17, 1984; May 5, 1984; and October 6, 1984, hosting "Weekend Update".